cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

     abortTransactionUnless(len(tokens) == 1)
     data = FungibleTokenPacketData{tokens[0].denom, tokens[0].amount, sender, receiver, memo}
   } else if channel.version === "ics20-2" {
-    // check if we've already sent metadata for this token on this channel isMetadataSent = getSentMetadataFlag(sourcePort, sourceChannel, onChainDenom)
-    // if it hasn't been sent, then we will set the token metadata in the token
-    // so receiver can store it
-    // otherwise we leave metadata field blank to reduce redundancy if !isMetadataSent {
-      metadata = getMetadata(onChainDenom)
-      token.metadata = metadata
-    }
     // create FungibleTokenPacket data
     data = FungibleTokenPacketDataV2{tokens, sender, receiver, memo}
   }